What is a Court Appointed Special Advocate (CASA)?

 Often a CASA is the only constant in the life of an abused and neglected child who may be separated from his or her family and shuffled between the court and foster homes.
 A CASA offers abused and neglected children comfort and support and can free them from the cycle of abuse.
 Children with CASA volunteers are more likely to receive therapy, health care, and needed educational services.
 Judges have observed that CASA children have better chances of finding permanent homes than non-CASA children, and children with CASA Volunteers find safe, permanent homes six months faster than children facing the court alone.

 A CASA Volunteer usually spends 10 hours each month on his or her case.
-There may be court hearings and meetings to attend during the daytime hours, but phone calls and visits can be arranged on evenings and weekends.
-You will also visit with your child(ren) in person at least one hour per month.
+There will be court hearings and meetings to attend during the daytime hours, but they will be virtual.
+Phone calls and visits can be arranged on evenings and weekends.
+You will also visit with your child(ren) in person at least one hour per month in their placement.

 CASA volunteers are appointed to children who have come to the attention of the juvenile court system due to abuse or neglect.
 Like a mentoring program, the CASA volunteer does develop a relationship with the child through frequent contact; however, the primary role of the CASA volunteer is to gather information about the child, write reports to the court and attend court hearings.
 CASA is not a mentoring program.
 The CASA volunteer does not involve the child in their personal life and does not play an active role in the child’s day-to-day life.
 Instead, the CASA volunteer is involved with the child and the case while the child is in foster care, to help him or her during this difficult time to help have the best possible outcome.
 Once the case has ended, the CASA volunteer role also ends.